jorenham/optype/CONTRIBUTING.md

 #### Before Submitting an Enhancement

 - Make sure that you are using the latest version.
-- Read the [documentation][DOC] carefully and find out if the functionality is already covered, maybe by an individual configuration.
+- Read the [documentation][OP-README] carefully and find out if the functionality is already covered, maybe by an individual configuration.
-- Perform a [search][BUG] to see if the enhancement has already been suggested.
+- Perform a [search][OP-ISSUES] to see if the enhancement has already been suggested.
   If it has, add a comment to the existing issue instead of opening a new one.
 - Find out whether your idea fits with the scope and aims of the project.
   It's up to you to make a strong case to convince the project's developers of